dereknovak/LS180-LS/study_guide.md

 - "Imagine executing a SELECT query, and then using the results of that SELECT query as a condition in another SELECT query.
 This is called nesting, and the query that is nested is referred to as a subquery."

+# Levels of Schema (Abstraction)

+## Conceptual

+- Concerned mostly with bigger objects and higher level concepts
+- Cellphone
+    - Contact
+        - Multiple phone numbers?
+    - Phone calls

+- "High-level design focused on identifying entities and their relationships"
+- Entity-relationship model

+## Logical

+- Combination between the 2
+- SQL standards
+- Not as common to work with

+## Physical

+- Concerned mostly with database specific implementation of the conceptual model
+- Datatypes, rules on how things relate to each other

+- "Low-level database-specific design focused on implementation."

 # Notes to Organize:

 - `varchar()` is used when a string limitation is set. `char()` is used when the strings are all the same length